 Summary: – my artillery studied maps off the field for whole time. – it was great game – usually there were more generals and bigger table. – one of those big battles with all models painted. – need to paint another officer group, to make separate cavalry regiment. – thank you everyone for game.

-Today I played my first game in Black Powder and first game in Bolter shop.
-We played three on three in scenario when main object is to secure and held monastery.
-As I don’t have too many painted Russians I used borrowed models plus my only painted battalion with command group.
-It was interesting game.
-I played with Damian (Portuguese) and Rafał (British) vs Adam (Vistula Legion), Marian and Mikołaj (French).
+🇬🇧 Today I played my first game of Black Powder and my first game at the Bolter shop.
+We played a three-on-three scenario where the main objective was to secure and hold a monastery.
+As I don’t have many painted Russian models, I used some borrowed ones along with my only fully painted battalion and its command group.